Achilles Tendinitis, Tendinosis, or Tenosynovitis

 If you have an achilles tendon injury, rest is recommended, however, some careful movement is required to prevent the joint from freezing and losing range of motion.
 See your doctor or physical therapist for stretches that will not cause further injury to your achilles.
 Avoid activities that cause pain or may have caused the injury and begin cold compression treatments as soon as possible.

 The Achilles tendon is a difficult tendon to rest completely as it is an essential tendon for walking and daily activities.
-Fortunately, there are healing tools that can help treat your Achilles tendon and speed up the healing process so you can get back to a life without pain and risk of further injury.
-The use of a T•Shellz Wrap® (Deep Tissue Therapy) increases elasticity of soft tissue while promoting blood flow at the treatment site.
+Fortunately, there are tools that can help boost blood circulation in to Achilles region, strengthening the ability of the body to heal soft tissue.
+We feel this can help you get back to a life without pain and risk of further injury.
+The use of a T•Shellz Wrap® (Circulatory Boost) increases elasticity of soft tissue while promoting blood flow (vasodilation) at the treatment site.

 Although steroid injections may provide temporary relief from the pain of an achilles injury they should generally be undertaken with caution as they weaken the tendon and may lead to a complete rupture.
 If you do opt for an injection, doctors usually recommend that you do not participate in strenuous activities for several weeks to reduce the risk of a rupture.

 Conservative Treatment Step 1: Reduce The Initial Inflammation

 Inflammation is the body's natural response to an immediate achilles injury and is a normal part of the healing process - helping to reduce tissue infection in the early stages of injury.
 Swelling, pain, heat sensation, redness, and loss of function are the main symptoms experienced.

 The combination of rest, topical pain relief cream and minor amounts of cold is the gold standard in medicine for minimizing tissue damage and reducing inflammation after injury or activity.
 It serves as a critical bridge into the next phase of the healing process.